Handyman Hourly Rate in California: What You Should Actually Pay (2026)

 What's a fair handyman hourly rate in California?

-A fair rate for a licensed, insured California handyman is $75 to $125 per hour depending on region.
+A fair rate for an insured California handyman is $75 to $125 per hour depending on region.
 Los Angeles and Bay Area run higher, Inland Empire and Central Valley run lower.
 For single-task jobs, expect flat-rate pricing from $99 to $250.

 Is it cheaper to hire a handyman hourly or flat-rate?